egonw/reply/README.md

 In a recent reply to Plan S we outlined that Plan S, like your message, focused to much on Open Access [3].
-If we want to use our research funding more efficiently, we need reproducible science and Open Access alone does will not acchieve that.
+If we want to use our research funding more efficiently, we need reproducible science and Open Access alone does will not achieve that.

-That brings me to another strong claim: "[Springer Nature] can move from being an **enabler** to being a **driver** of the OA transition" (emphasive from the announcement).
-I find that very hard to reconsile with the earlier message of strong support of hybrid journals (which is strong support for closed access, which is the opposite of OA) and the deliberate exclusion of full OA journals.
+That brings me to another strong claim: "[Springer Nature] can move from being an **enabler** to being a **driver** of the OA transition" (emphasis from the announcement).
+I find that very hard to reconcile with the earlier message of strong support of hybrid journals (which is strong support for closed access, which is the opposite of OA) and the deliberate exclusion of full OA journals.
 You can talk the talk, but I would prefer Springer Nature to walk the walk.

 The paragraph ends with the proposal of being Transformative Publisher.
-Complying to expectations set by others is, to me, much closer to a defintion of an enabler and not a driver.
+Complying to expectations set by others is, to me, much closer to a definition of an enabler and not a driver.
 Instead, a real driver would explain cOAlitionS how they are not transformative enough.
 Walk the walk.

-I find the suggestion to start driving the transition honestly embarrashing when you bought a company has been driving OA for almost 20 years.
+I find the suggestion to start driving the transition honestly embarrassing when you bought a company has been driving OA for almost 20 years.
 You label yourself as taking a passive approach but I fail to see how BioMedCentral has not been active.
 Well, maybe until Springer Nature bought them.
 And, well, made them passive?
 An explanation is most welcome.